chomnr/simpleblog/README.md

 ![SimpleBlogBanner](https://github.com/okjlez/SimpleBlog/blob/master/Web/blob/ReadMeLogo.png?raw=true)
 ----------------------------------------------------------------
-Made for people who want to keep things simple.

 I originally wrote a blog system in Rust, but it was terrible, so I rewrote it in a more familiar language.
 This project should be used as a personal blog, meaning you should be the only person who uses it.
 But if you want more than one to use it, go right ahead.
 That's fine too.